Tochemey/goakt/README.md

 - To enable passivation use the actor system option `WithExpireActorAfter(duration time.Duration)` when creating the actor system.
 See actor system [options](./actors/option.go).
 - To disable passivation use the actor system option `WithPassivationDisabled` when creating the actor system.
 See actor system [options](./actors/option.go).

+### Supervision

+In Go-Akt, supervision allows to define the various strategies to apply when a given actor is faulty.
+The supervisory strategy to adopt is set during the creation of the actor system.
+In Go-Akt that each child actor is treated separately.
+There is no concept of one-for-one and one-for-all strategies.
+The following directives are supported:
+- [`Restart`](./actors/supervisor.go): to restart the child actor.
+One can control how the restart is done using the following options: - `maxNumRetries`: defines the maximum of restart attempts - `timeout`: how to attempt restarting the faulty actor.
+- [`Stop`](./actors/supervisor.go): to stop the child actor which is the default one
+- [`Resume`](./actors/supervisor.go): ignores the failure and process the next message, instead.

+with the `Restart` directive, every child actor of the faulty is stopped and garbage-collected when the given parent is restarted.
+This helps avoid resources leaking.

 ### Actor System